Mohan-Palat/PlantApp/README.md

 5. As a logged user, I want to delete a garden I saved.

-6.As a logged user, I want to add a new garden
+6. As a logged user, I want to add a new garden

 7. As a user, when I enter the zip, the screen should display my hardiness zone

 8. As a logged user, I want to see the garden pictures of other users

 9. As a user, when I enter the zip code, the screen should display the plants I can plant during a particular month.

 10. As a user, I should be able to log off,

 # Model:

 User

 Garden

 HardinessZone

 Plants

 User to Garden ( one to Many)

 HardinessZone to Plants (many to many)